I have something slightly controversial to say but I’m just going to say it: I dislike — nay, loathe — chunky beef stew.

-- 1 teaspoon dried rosemary
+- 1 teaspoon dried rosemary, crushed between your fingers

-- 2 carrots, chopped small
+- 2 medium-sized carrots, chopped small

 - 2 ribs celery, chopped small

-- 1 large shallot, chopped
+- 1 large shallot or small onion, chopped small

 - salt and pepper

-- 8oz sliced button mushrooms
+- 8oz button mushrooms, thinly sliced

-- 4 cloves garlic, minced
+- 4 cloves garlic, pressed or minced

-- 1-1/2lbs stew meat, cut into bite-sized pieces
+- 1-1/2lbs stew meat, cut into bite-sized pieces (1" or so)

-- 3 Tablespoons butter, melted
+- 3 Tablespoons butter, softened

-- 3 Tablespoons gluten-free flour or all-purpose flour (dish will not be GF if using AP flour)
+- 3 Tablespoons gluten free flour or all-purpose flour (dish will not be GF if using AP flour)

-- 32oz gluten-free beef broth
+- 32oz gluten free beef broth

 - 2 bay leaves